eerkela/bertrand/README.rst

    2     <NA>
    dtype: boolean

-And finally, dispatch methods allows users to modify series behavior on a per-type basis.
+And finally, dispatching allows users to modify series behavior on a per-type basis.

 ..
 NOTE: BREAK HERE IN INDEX.RST